-RAPT 230R Vocation and Servant Leadership S even (3 SH)
+RAPT 230R Vocation and Servant Leadership

 How do you discern your life's path?
 Regardless of academic major or profession, students gain insight into leadership while exploring these and other questions from biblical, historical, spiritual, and practical perspectives.
 As students reflect on the lives of significant leaders in various vocations as well as interviews, and self-discovery, they will ascertain their own vocations.